R Visa for Religious Workers

 Bona-Fide Non-Profit Religious Organization

 Further, to prove that the employer is a qualifying religious organization, documentation is required that states the purpose and mission of the organization, such as a copy of the organizing instrument that specifies the purposes of the organization.
-Additionally, organizational literature such as brochures, calendars, flyers, other literature stating purpose and nature of the activities of the organization are helpful.
+Additionally, organizational literature such as brochures, calendars, flyers, other literature stating the purpose and nature of the activities of the organization are helpful.

-Procedure – Filing in the U.S. is Required
+Procedure – Filing in the U.S. Is Required

 Every R-1 Visa Petition must begin by the prospective or existing U.S. employer filing a Form I-129, Petition for Nonimmigrant Worker.
 This is a prerequisite to obtaining the visa from a consulate abroad and the notice of approval (Form I-797) must be presented to the consulate when applying for the visa.